Head & Neck | Fetal neck masses

 - After an anomaly is detected, serial scans are performed to update findings, as this may affect the prognosis and location and mode of delivery.

-There are three important abnormalities of the fetal neck:
+There are four important abnormalities of the fetal neck:

 This is a lymphatic abnormality which forms a cystic mass at the side or back of the neck.
 It is often detected at the 11-14 week ultrasound.
 Cystic hygromas are often associated with chromosomal or heart abnormalities, syndromes such as Noonan syndrome and hydrops (generalized fluid accumulation in the fetus).
 The most common chromosomal abnormality is Turner syndrome (45, XO) which occurs in about 75%, but a minority have trisomy 21 (Down syndrome) or trisomy 18 (Edward’s syndrome).